XEQMLabs/xeqm-core/docs/sent-l2-confirmation/sent-confirmations.md

   converted to SENT during the Session network upgrade, we will retain support for OXEN transactions for the near future to allow held OXEN to still be swapped for SENT.

-- Using the oxen chain as the back end "state chain" for the oxen service node network.
+- Using the equilibria chain as the back end "state chain" for the equilibria service node network.
 This allows Oxen nodes to manage earned rewards amounts, to self-police the network (decomms, recomms, deregs), and to precisely control when information from the L2 network starts applying to the Oxen chain without needing to add wallets (with live funds) to Service Nodes.